-I had a permanent colostomy surgery in May of this year.
+I had permanent colostomy surgery in May of this year.
 I am doing very well other than a few minor issues.
 Hope you can give me some helpful advice.

-Though I have good adherence of the pouch I find after a day with a new pouch I sense a very subtle odour.
+Though I have good adherence to the pouch I find after a day with a new pouch I sense a very subtle odour.
 The vent in the pouch clogs pretty quickly.
 Also, the stool does not slide down into the bag even though I have tried numerous lubricants and deodorizers.
 The bag also collapses making it a bit difficult to empty.
 The stool is of soft muddy consistency.
 I drink 8 glasses of fluid a day and have a healthy diet.
 I have most of the colon; the diverticulitis issue I had was in the sigmoid area.
 I use Coloplast products – a one-piece pouch with strip paste or protective rings.

-Hope the above description assists you in “getting the picture” so to speak of these little problems.
+I hope the above description assists you in “getting the picture” so to speak of these little problems.
 Overall, I am thankful for the surgery that allows me to carry without pre-op difficulties I was experiencing

 Thanks and looking forward to your reply